AniBirage/EagleEstates_RealEstateManagementSystem/README.md

 - [Contribution](#contribution)

 ## Introduction
-Eagle Estates is a comprehensive real estate management system designed to streamline the processes involved in real estate management, including property listing, client management, and transactions.
+Eagle Estates is a comprehensive real estate management system designed to streamline the processes involved in real estate management, including property listing and client management.
 The system aims to provide an efficient and user-friendly platform for real estate agencies to manage their operations.

 ## Features
 - Property listing and management